-Why are we excited about planting McChurches in the suburbs and churches in thriving cities and even churches in the inner city but we have very little interest in the hundreds (thousands?) of blue-collar, declining neighborhoods around them?
-I’m a big fan of planting churches anywhere but it’s curious that we have largely ignored a major socioeconomic sector of the American people.
+As a movement we’re excited about churches in the suburbs and churches in thriving cities and even churches in the inner city, but we have very little interest in the hundreds (thousands?) of blue-collar, declining neighborhoods around them.
+I’m a big fan of having churches anywhere, but it’s curious that we have largely ignored a major socioeconomic sector of the American people.